 Benefits provided.
 The plan provides retirement, disability and death benefits.
 Retirement benefits are determined as a percentage of the member's final compensation times the member's years of creditable service.
 The percentage used is determined by the position held by the member.
 A member's final compensation is the annual equivalent of the rate of compensation most recently applicable to the retiree as a member of the Retirement System.
 Plan members are eligible to retire with unreduced retirement benefits at age 65 with five years of membership service, or at age 50 with 24 years of creditable service.
 Plan members are eligible to retire with reduced retirement benefits at age 50 with five years of membership service.
 The reduced benefit is calculated using the same formula as a service retirement benefit, multiplied by a reduction percentage based on the member's age and/or service at early retirement.
+The unreduced benefit from CJRS, when combined with the same member's unreduced benefits calculated under TSERS, LGERS, or Legislative Retirement System (LRS), if any, is limited to an amount no greater than 75% of the member's final compensation.
 Disabled members may qualify for disability benefits at earlier ages.
 Survivor benefits are available to spouses of deceased retirees and spouses of members who die while in active service after reaching age 50 with five years of service.
 The plan does not provide for automatic post-retirement benefit increases.

 Contributions.
 Contribution provisions are established by General Statutes 135-68 and 135-69 and may be amended only by the North Carolina General Assembly.
 Plan members are required to contribute 6% of their annual pay.
 The contribution rate for the State is set each year by the North Carolina General Assembly in the Appropriations Act based on the actuarially determined rate developed by the consulting actuary.
 The Board of Trustees must recommend a contribution rate that is no less than the actuarially determined rate.
-The Board of Trustees may adopt a contribution rate policy that results in a recommendation greater than the actuarially determined rate.
-The State's contractually required contribution for the year ended June 30, 2023 was 39.95% of covered payroll.
-This was greater than the actuarially determined contribution of 39.65%.
-The actuarially determined contribution included 2.64% of covered payroll to satisfy the cost of the one-time cost of living supplement for retirees enacted through Section 39.20.(b) of Session Law 2022-74 and paid in October 2022.
+The Board of Trustees may adopt a contribution for the year ended June 30, 2024 was 35.28% of covered payroll.
+This was equal to the actuarially determined contribution.
+The actuarially determined contribution included 2.44% of covered payroll to satisfy the cost of the one-time cost of living supplement for retirees enacted through Section 39.27.(b) of Session Law 2023-134 and paid in October 2023.
 This amount, combined with member contributions and investment income, funds the benefits earned by plan members during the year, a payment to reduce the net pension liability and administrative expenses.
 Actual contributions are reported in Section F of this note.